jwestgard/aws-archiver/README.md

 ```

 ### AWS credentials
-The credentials to an AWS account are required for making deposits.
+AWS credentials are required for making deposits.
 This tool uses the boto3 library to manage authorization using AWS authentication profiles.
 These profiles are stored in ```~/.aws/credentials```.
 To choose a profile to use with a batch, use the ```-p PROFILE``` option.
 If left unspecified, the tool will default to the default profile.
+The chosen profile must have write permission for the bucket specified in the ```-b BUCKET``` option.

 ### Summary of options
 ```